jri/couchdb-mailer/README.md

             "bcc": {}
         },
         "subject": "Test Mail",
-        "message": "Message text.\n2nd line."
+        "message": "Message text.\n2nd line.",
+        "message-format": "plain"
     }

-Note: all fields are mandatory but field values may be empty (like "bcc" above).
+Note: all fields are mandatory, however, the `recipients` subfields may be empty (like "bcc" above).

+Possible values for `message-format` field are `plain` and `html`.

 As response you get a JSON object with the 2 fields `success` (boolean) and `message` (string).
 Example (success):